 On the left side of the church, 15th-century Piccolomini Library houses a precious collection of illuminated manuscripts.
 Some of the highlights of this stunning library are the bright-colored frescoes by Perugia painter Pinturicchio and a young Raffaello Sanzio (Raphael).

 The Gate of Heaven, above the Duomo, offers a panoramic view of inside and outside the cathedral.
-This can only be visited with a separate ticket.
+This can only be visited with a separate ticket but I recommend it as one of the best things to do in Siena.

 Entrance fee: Ticket that includes Duomo and all the museums 13€, joint ticket to Duomo di Siena, Cripta Del Duomo, Battistero di San Giovanni, Museo Dell’Opera Metropolitana del Duomo, Facciatone viewpoint and Duomo rooftops 20€.